 Over the last 12 months the Force has achieved a significant amount, at great pace to deliver on the priorities set out in the Policing Plan.
 Underpinning this is the dedication and determination of police officers and staff, PCSO's, and Specials across the Force who are committed to improving service to the people of Staffordshire.
+Their dedication and determination has shone through out a year shaped by the pandemic, despite having to contend with the personal concern that has affected everyone during the last year.
+I am proud to lead such dedicated public servants.

 This is against a backdrop of the Force receiving more calls for service than ever, many of which are increasingly complex requiring more time and resources to resolve, coupled with sustained financial pressure.
-As the 2019/20 annual statement of accounts covers the period up until 31 March 2020, it is appropriate to acknowledge the impact of the Covid-19 pandemic on policing nationally, regionally and locally.
-This has during the later parts of March 2020 instigated an unprecedented policing response to the national crisis.
-This has continued into the current financial year, however despite the current lack of additonal funding centrally to meet these challenges, we have sufficient resources to meet these the short term.
+As the 2020/21 annual statement of accounts covers the period up until 31 March 2021, it is appropriate to acknowledge the impact of the Covid-19 pandemic on policing nationally, regionally and locally.
+This had during the later parts of March 2020 instigated an unprecedented policing response to the national crisis with this carrying on throught the 2020/21 year.
+This has continued into the current financial year; however whilst funding was provided during 2020/21 centrally to meet these challenges, longer term challenges exist, but we have sufficient resources to meet these in the short term.